Andenes or platforms for agriculture in Peru

 - Patagonia Provisions sells food and other products that are certified regenerative organic from participating farms and ranches.

-- Wildlife and bird-friendly beef, such as Audubon’s Conservation Ranching program and Blue Nest Beef, are often produced by regenerative ranchers.
+- Wildlife and bird-friendly beef, such as Audubon’s Conservation Ranching Program and Blue Nest Beef, are often produced by regenerative ranchers.
 Here is a buying guide from the Audubon Society.

 Beware “junk agroecology.”
 Agribusinesses have begun to co-opt the term agroecology for their own purposes.
 These corporations tend to showcase small advances in single practices, such as improving soil health, that allow them to appear sustainable while falling short of more holistic solutions.